 Nodin CFI often has special projects underway, most often based on short-term funding and proposals.
 We've listed some of the most recent and ongoing special projects.
-For specific information on any of these, please call our Director of Treatment Services, Kevin Berube, at (807) 737-4011.
+For specific information on any of these, please call our Director of Treatment Services, Trish Hancharuk, at (807) 737-4011.

 The needs assessment and feasibility study has been completed to identify a Child and Youth Advocacy Centre that would serve the First Nation communities in the Sioux Lookout area.